HeftyL/Sorting-Logic/Computer Science/Communication Technology.md

 - It was later discovered that reliability in the transmission of provisional responses in some cases was both important and useful: therefore, [RFC3262] was created.
 In 3GPP, reliable provisional responses and their acknowledgments are used to exchange additional SDP Oﬀer/Answer messages.
 - The reliability of the provisional  responses extension    only    applies    to    INVITE requests.
+- A UAC receiving a reliable provisional response responds to it with a provisional response acknowledgment (PRACK) request.
+The PRACK request carries a RACK header, which reﬂects the value in the RSeq header and that in the CSeq header, in that order.

+#### The  UPDATE  method

+- The UPDATE method is an extension to SIP that enables UAs to update a session description without having any impact on a dialog.
+The UPDATE method can be sent within early and conﬁrmed dialogs, but must not be sent if a dialog is not created (i.e., before a dialog-creating provisional response is sent/received).
+It is constructed like any other request within a dialog.
+- UPDATE requests are only used for dialogs created using INVITE requests.An UPDATE request can be sent by the caller (the INVITE UAC) as well as the callee (the INVITE UAS) and is only used for sessions

+#### Integration  of  resource  management  and  SIP  (preconditions)

+- the caller indicates by means of an SDP oﬀer a set of constraints about the session.
+The answerer responds to the oﬀer with an SDP answer; however, it neither establishes a session nor does it alert the user

+#### The  SIP  REFER  method